How to Make the Most of One Week in New Zealand

-Renting a car/campervan for one week in New Zealand
+Renting a Car or Campervan for One Week in New Zealand

 - Choose a rental company with a low or no one-way fees.
 The itinerary below means you will pick up a rental vehicle in Auckland and drop it off in Queenstown.
 Most car rental companies will charge a one-way fee for this.